biomejs/biome/packages/@biomejs/js-api/README.md

-# Rome JavaScript Bindings
+# Biome JavaScript Bindings

-Official JavaScript bindings for [Rome](https://rome.tools/)
+Official JavaScript bindings for [Biome](https://biomejs.dev/)

 > **Warning**:
 > The API is currently in alpha.
 It is not yet ready for production use.
 We appreciate your support and feedback as we work to make it ready for everyone.